ubcecon/ECON323_2020_Fall/syllabus.md

 The class will focus on practical experience with economics-focused tools and is not intended as a replacement for Computer Science or Statistics courses.

+Class will be held online, using Collaborate Ultra through Canvas.

 ## Course Materials and Communications
 All materials will be provided online: